 Note: The accessibility-tree approach is the entire reason Playwright MCP is viable for production-adjacent QA work where vision-based agents are not.

-The architecture has three layers, and understanding them clarifies both setup and security.
+The architecture has three layers, and understanding them clarifies both setup and security:

 The AI client never touches the browser directly.
 It sends intent to the MCP server; the server translates that into Playwright actions against a real browser context and returns structured results.
 This separation is exactly why the security boundary is so important, the MCP server holds the keys to a real browser.